 Dogs can suffer from heartburn and acid reflux just like humans.
 As the name suggests, acid reflux occurs when your dog’s stomach acids back up into its esophagus.
 This can cause heartburn, stomach aches, and a bitter taste in the mouth.
 Over time, acid reflux can cause permanent damage to your dog’s esophagus.

 If your dog suffers from acid reflux on a regular basis, their diet might be the culprit.
 A diet high in fat and other unhealthy ingredients might trigger your dog’s acid reflux.
-Other dogs have sensitive stomachs that require a special diet.
+Other dogs will do best with dog food for sensitive stomachs.
 Your dog might develop acid reflux if they keep eating substances that they find outdoors or inside the house.
 Ultimately, a simple change in your dog’s diet could help them feel better and reduce their risk of heartburn.